lezhangisu/ComS_572-Fall_2018-ISU/mid-term_review.md

 **True**.
 ```
 Consider two environments based on betting on the outcomes of tossing two coins.
-In environ- ment A, the coins are fair, in environment B, the coins are biased to always give heads.
+In environment A, the coins are fair, in environment B, the coins are biased to always give heads.
 The agent can bet on what the sum of the heads appears in each toss, with equal reward on all possible outcomes for guessing correctly.
 The agent that always bets on 2 will be rational in both cases.
 ```

 </p>